History of Toddington services

 Top Rank were another who were already winning bids.
 Here they proposed a restaurant on the northbound side some distance from the southbound car park; a walk which took in the petrol station on its meander towards the footbridge.
 A transport café and shop would have been on both sides of the road.

 A café on each side of the road would not offer full meals.
 Their plan offered 920 seats, compared with 456 parking spaces.
-This was considered to be an over-provision, with more services still planned south of here.
+This was considered to be an over-provision, knowing that further service areas would be opening on the M1.

 Their design-work was particularly poor; it was just an old drawing which had been recycled.
 A lot of earthworks would have been required: it's not clear but they may have tried to copy their successful tender at Farthing Corner.
 The buildings were described as "insignificant", they were set too far back, meaning visitors would be greeted by "dreary car parks".
 It also offered poor views.